Florida International Family Law Attorneys

 Securing the rights of Florida families when disputes involve other countries

 Miami’s location and diverse population make it a hotbed for domestic disputes involving a spouse or co-parent from another country.
 These matters are often urgent and might not permit the time required for most attorneys to learn the special intricacies of international family law.
-Rafool, LLC, has the experience and skill to help our clients immediately when divorce and custody battles shift outside the United States.
+Florida International family law attorneys at Rafool, LLC, have the experience and skill to help our clients immediately when divorce and custody battles shift outside the United States.

 Litigating to enforce Hague Convention rules against parental abduction

 In 1980, the Hague Abduction Convention was established to protect children from wrongful international removal by their parents.
 Approximately 80 countries, including the United States, are partners in the treaty that resulted.
 These countries are bound by that treaty to secure the prompt return of children wrongfully removed from other contracting nations and to respect their fellow states’ parental custody and access laws.
 Important features of the convention include the establishment of the following:

 - Primacy of habitual residence — The treaty prioritizes the country where the child primarily resided.
 If your children have lived in Miami, signatory nations will work to return him here regardless of citizenship or immigration status.